K4HVH/YOLOv10-ONNXRuntime-CPP/README.md

 - **Simplicity:** Simplified codebase, focusing solely on object detection.
 - **Flexibility:** Easy to modify and extend to fit specific requirements.
 - **Greater Accuracy:** YoloV10 has greater accuracy at the same inferencing speed compared to YoloV8.
+- **Faster Inferencing:** In testing, YoloV10 runs 6% faster for the same size model.

 ## Prerequisites